nandagaluh/phyton_project/README.md

 # phyton_project

-## Highest career batting Tests Analysis
+## PROJECT 1 : Highest career batting Tests Analysis
 In cricket, a batting average is an important statistic that reflects a player's consistency and performance over their career in Test matches.

 ### Key Steps for Analyzing the Highest Career Batting Average in Tests: